bharath-b-rh/konflux-shared-configs/.github/actions/sync-konflux-pipelines/README.md

 ## Pipeline Mappings

-The pipeline mappings are configured directly in the Python script.
-To customize for your repository, edit the `PIPELINE_MAPPINGS` dictionary in the action script:
+The pipeline mappings are configured directly in the `scripts/sync-pipeline-configs.py` file.
+To customize for your repository, edit the `PIPELINE_MAPPINGS` dictionary in that script:

 ```python
 PIPELINE_MAPPINGS = {